sustainable-computing-io/kepler-doc/docs/usage/deep_dive.md

 Once trained, the Model Server makes these models accessible through a github repository, where any Kepler deployment can download the model from.
 Kepler then uses these models to calculate how much power a node (VM) consumes based on the way its resources are being used.
 The type of metrics used to build the model can differ based on the system's environment.
-For example, it might use hardware counters, or metrics from tools like eBPF or cGroups, depending on what is available in the system that will use the model.
+For example, it might use hardware counters, or metrics from tools like eBPF, depending on what is available in the system that will use the model.

 ![Power model training](../fig/power_model_training.jpg)